Relay

 Plus, some states charge LLCs an annual franchise tax in addition to things like annual reports.
 Some states charge a franchise tax at a flat rate; some don’t.
 For example, California requires $800 a year in franchise tax and New York can charge anywhere from $25 – $25K.

 💡Dreading tax season?
-Check out our guide to (totally legal) small business tax loopholes
+Check out our guide to (totally legal) small business tax loopholes.

 Business license renewal